lindbrook/packageRank/README.md

 #### package and R release dates

-To annotate a graph with the package release dates:
+To annotate a graph with package release dates:

 ``` r
 plot(cranDownloads(packages = "rstan", from = "2019", to = "2019"),